rjanapa/rjanapa/Dropbox.md

 <b>Chunker:</b> Split the files into smaller pieces called chunks.
 Also responsible for reconstructing a file from its chunks.
 The chunking algorithm will detect the parts of the files that have been modified by the user and only transfer those parts to the Cloud Storage; this will save bandwidth and synchronization time.

-<b>Watcher:</b> Monitor the local workspace folders and notify the Indexer (discussed below) of any action performed by the users, e.g. when users create, delete, or update files or folders.
+<b>Watcher:</b> Monitor the local workspace folders and notify the Indexer of any action performed by the users, e.g. when users create, delete, or update files or folders.
 Watcher also listens to any changes happening on other clients that are broadcasted by Synchronization service.

 <b>Indexer:</b> will process the events received from the Watcher and update the internal metadata database with information about the chunks of the modified files.
 Once the chunks are successfully submitted/downloaded to the Cloud Storage, the Indexer will communicate with the remote Synchronization Service to broadcast changes to other clients and update the remote metadata database.